agreen4/UP473_S22/content/assignments/index.md

 ### Data Notes

-You will need to construct your own summaries from the AFFH Raw Data – please note that this process may be time-consuming – leave yourself plenty of time to work through this.
+You will need to construct your own summaries from the AFFH Raw Data – please note that this process is time-consuming – leave yourself plenty of time to work through this.
 For more specifics on data and indicators, please also see HUD's data documentation.

 ### Assignment Submission